-This blog post is part of a comprehensive article series aimed at helping you grow a successful business online.
+This blog post is part of an article series aimed at helping small businesses grow online.

-For an overview of the article series, go here:
+For an overview of the article series, see this post:

-In this article, you will learn a number of facts and figures about WordPress that will help you understand why millions of businesses around the world rely on WordPress to power their websites and blogs and what kind of businesses and people are using WordPress today.
+In this article, we present a number of statistics about WordPress that will help you understand why millions of businesses around the world rely on WordPress to power their websites and blogs and what kind of people and businesses are using WordPress today.

 - WordPress started in 2003.

-- WordPress offers two formats: a hosted application (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).
+- WordPress offers users two formats: a hosted platform (WordPress.com) and as a self-hosted, downloadable application (WordPress.org).

-- 23 out of every 100 new domains registered in the U.S. are for installing a new WordPress website or blog.
+- 23 out of every hundred new domains registered in the U.S. are for a new WordPress website.

-- There are well over sixty million installations of WordPress worldwide.
-This number grows significantly everyday.
+- There are over sixty million installations of WordPress worldwide.
+This number increases every day.

 - WordPress powers over 30% of the internet.
-Over one-third of all websites worldwide are powered by WordPress.
+Over one-third of all websites around the world are built with WordPress.

 - WordPress sites around the world publish an average of 24 posts per second.